nodoxa/nodoxa.org/content/prestations/training.md

 **Achievements:**

-* Capacity-building workshop on social protection : construction and animation of the social security section of the workshop - online and on-site.
+* Capacity-building workshop on social protection: construction and animation of the social security section of the workshop - online and on-site.
 Audience: members of a government and central administration.
 * Interventions during seminars and web conferences on the theme of pension reform.